Screenly/Anthias/README.md

 To learn more about Screenly, please visit the official website at [ScreenlyApp.com](http://www.screenlyapp.com).
 On the official site, you'll find the complete installation instructions, along with a live-demo of Screenly.

+## Docker image for development

+To simplify development of the server module of Screenly OSE, we've created a Docker container.
+This is intended to run on your local machine with the Screenly OSE repository mounted as a volume.

+Assuming you're in the source code repository, simply run:

+    $ docker run --rm -ti \
+        -p 8080:8080
+        -v $(pwd):/home/pi/screenly
+        wireload/screenly-ose-server

 ## Disk Image Changelog

 ### 2014-11-03